Bodobolero/fair-cloud-manifesto/community-services/community-services.md

-# free services, community driven
+# Free services, community driven

 This category provides examples of free services curated and provided by us, the community